thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Removed Airstrikes title from top status bar
 - Removed tent on rebel HQ (all actions from it moved to new commander UI)
 - Removed duplicated or obsolete code
-- Dropped Taviana support (because of Taviana terrain removal from Steam Workshop due to IP issues)
+- Dropped Taviana support (Taviana IP/Steam Workshop issues)

 ## 1.4.2
 - Added Assign as Loot Vehicle commander action (Y menu, ability to give autoloot capabilities to any wheeled or tracked vehicle)